cayce-msx/msxpp-tools/rtcsave/readme.md

   * Text corrections and some additions.
   * Fully revised source code.
 * Revision 2.2 (KdL 2017.09.18)
-  * Auto-scanning for RTC patch on any "custom BIOS" up to 1024 kB.
+  * Auto-scanning for RTC patch on any "custom BIOS" up to 1024 KB.
   * Changed the string UNEXPECTED ERROR! into UNSUPPORTED KERNEL FOUND!
 * Revision 1.0 (NYYRIKKI)
   * First public release.